Leykta/alx-system_engineering-devops/0x00-shell_basics/README.md

 rmdir /tmp/my_first_directory -> deletes the directory my_first_directory from /tmp/
-cd - -> changes the directory to the previous one ls -l . .. /boot -> lists the contents of the current directory, the parent of the current director and boot directory file /tmp/iamafile -> prints what type of file iamafile is
+cd - -> changes the directory to the previous one ls -l . .. /boot -> lists the contents of the current directory, the parent of the current director and boot directory file /tmp/iamafile -> prints what type of file iamafile is ln -s /bin/ls ./_ls_ -> creates a symbolic link _ls_ to /bin/ls